Switalski Eye Care Offers You The Very Best In Eye Care

 Glasses that are well-maintained provide the best in visual clarity and comfort.
 Scratched lenses or misaligned earpieces can cause eyestrain when worn for extended periods of time.

 If your glasses (or eyes) need a little TLC, we can help.
-To schedule an eye exam or ask any questions about proper eyeglass upkeep, call Switalski Eye Care in Plano today!
+To schedule an eye exam or ask any questions about proper eyeglass upkeep, call Switalski Eye Care in East Plano today!

 Q: Can I use a standard glass cleaner to clean my eyewear?